2024–25 Pro-Core Social Studies Blueprints

-Pro-Core Grade 2 Social Studies Blueprint (30 Total Points – 6 Anchors)
+Pro-Core Grade 2 Social Studies Blueprint (30 Total Points – 6 Anchors; up to 3 Field Test Questions on Form C)

 Strand